va9id/connect-four/README.md

 Author: Vahid
 ------------------
-The popular board game Connect 4 but in Java.
+The popular board game Connect 4 but in Java!
+The game was implement using the Model View Controller (MVC) and Event Model design patterns.
 ------------------
 To run the project executable:
 1. Download the project zip file.